 The Economic Recovery Framework reflects phases found within the City of Mississauga’s COVID-19 Recovery Plan: Mitigate, Reboot and Grow.
 These phases are not time-specific, with the understanding and expectation that there may be overlap between them.
 These phases will guide the City’s economic recovery activities and outline milestones of recovery efforts.

 Economic Recovery Plans

-The need for five industry-specific plans was outlined in the City’s Economic Recovery Pillar Framework.
+The need for industry-specific plans was outlined in the City’s Economic Recovery Pillar Framework.
 These plans consist of the following:

 Small business is the foundation of Mississauga’s economy.
 From traditional main street small businesses to high-growth scale-ups, the economic health and vitality of these establishments directly impact the overall well-being of the local economy.